Post 16 Options – Frequently Asked Questions (FAQs)

-To the left is a road to continued academic learning.
-The academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
-This kind of learning is not job/industry specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.
+Post-16 academic qualifications are known as A-Levels and they are taught mainly in Sixth Forms.
+This kind of learning is not job or industry specific, but the study of certain A-levels can open up doors to specific higher level study at University or in the workplace.

 How do I decide on what route is best for me?

 This depends on your career aspirations, your exam results and how you like to study.

 If you have an open mind about future jobs and/or you like to study academic subjects in-depth and you do well in exams, then A-levels could be the perfect fit.

 If you have some idea about the kind of work you want to do, prefer to do coursework and get some practical work experience, then a technical course could be right for you.

 If you would like to get into a full-time job straight after school then you will likely apply for apprenticeships.
 This is a technical option because you are learning about how to do a job.

 What is an A-Level?

 An academic A-Level involves in-depth study of a subject.
 It is focused on theories, ideas and knowledge.

 A-levels are like GCSEs only at the next level up.